jitsi/jitsi-meet/android/README.md

 You can use your local repository to replace the Jitsi repository (`maven { url "https://github.com/jitsi/jitsi-maven-repository/raw/master/releases" }`) when you published _all_ subprojects.
 If you didn't do that, you'll have to add both repositories.
 Make sure your local repository is listed first!

-Then, define the dependency `org.jitsi.react:jitsi-meet-sdk` into the `build.gradle` file of your module:
+Then, define the dependency `vmeeting.react:jitsi-meet-sdk` into the `build.gradle` file of your module:

-    implementation ('org.jitsi.react:jitsi-meet-sdk:+') { transitive = true }
+    implementation ('vmeeting.react:jitsi-meet-sdk:+') { transitive = true }

 Note that there should not be a need to explicitly add the other dependencies, as they will be pulled in as transitive dependencies of `jitsi-meet-sdk`.